mhauskn/mocapact.github.io/index.md

 ## DescribeWorld: A Demonstration/Description-Following Environment for Tasks with Complex Subdependencies

 This work tests whether artificial agents can learn new complex tasks just from a single demonstration.
-This task is difficult for an agent because this task involves many subtasks that require interacting with various domain objects in order to acquire tools and ingredients in the right order.
-Moreover, the agent _can't see the text description of the task_, so it must learn what the goal is from demonstration state transitions alone.
+This task is difficult for an agent because we _prevent it from accessing a text description of the task_, so it must learn what the goal is from demonstration state transitions alone.
+It must figure out from the demonstration which sequence of subtasks will accomplish the goal.
+Subtasks involve interacting with various domain objects to acquire tools and ingredients, craft items, build structures and place terrains.

 For example, we